 Source: HR Reported data as of September 27, 2017

 Grow your business with detailed skills and competencies

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Land Surveyors Supervisor that make less than that salary.
 For example 50% of the people who perform the job of Land Surveyors Supervisor are expected to make less than the median.

 Supervises a staff who surveys and investigates land surfaces to project precise measurement and location of lines, angles, points, areas, and elevations.
 Ensures the staff performs project research, boundary calculations, and records accuracy of survey data, notes, and sketches.
-May require a bachelor's degree in area of specialty and 3-5 years of experience in the field or in a related area.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-A wide degree of creativity and latitude is expected.
-Leads and directs the work of others.
+May require a bachelor's degree in area of specialty or in a related area.
 Typically reports to a manager or head of a unit/department.
+Supervises a group of primarily para-professional level staffs.
+May also be a level above a supervisor within high volume administrative/ production environments.
+Makes day-to-day decisions within or for a group/small department.
+Has some authority for personnel actions.
+Thorough knowledge of department processes.
+Typically requires 3-5 years experience in the related area as an individual contributor.
 View full job description